pattern-lab/patternlab-node/README.md

 ### Getting Started

-To run patternlab-node, just do the following from the command line at the root of patternlab-node:
+To run patternlab-node, run the following from the command line at the root of whichever directory you want to initialize your project in:

 1. `npm install`
 2. `npm install -g grunt-cli`